estasz/GNN-QGNN-FraudDetection/README.md

 **QGNN Model**

-* Uses a hybrid quantum-classical approach, incorporating an SGConv layer for initial feature extraction.
+* Uses a hybrid quantum-classical approach, incorporating an SGConv layer for initial feature extraction, followed by ReLU activation.
 * Quantum computation is performed with a single-qubit quantum layer, consisting of RX and RY gates, followed by pooling and a fully connected layer.
-* Uses ReLU activation before the quantum layer to maintain expressiveness in classical feature extraction.
 * Training uses gradient-based updates with the parameter shift rule, ensuring proper backpropagation through the quantum circuit.
-* Trained for 200 epochs, optimized using Adam with binary cross-entropy loss (BCELoss).
+* Trained for 200 epochs, optimized using Adam with binary cross-entropy loss (BCELoss), with a learning rate of 0.01.

 <a name="top"></a>
 <div align="center">